brnakin/llm-egress-guard/docs/future_sprint_notes.md

 ### 4. Recommended Roadmap Adjustments
 Your current roadmap is good, but I would re-order slightly to prioritize the False Positive problem:
 1.  **Sprint 3 (Immediate):** Context-Aware Parsing.
 Before adding ML, you need to know where the text is (Code vs. Prose).
-This yields the biggest ROI for reducing False Positives and is now the top backlog item per review sign-off.
+This yields the biggest ROI for reducing False Positives.
 2.  **Sprint 4:** ML Pre-classifier.
 Once you have segments, use ML to classify the intent of those segments.
-Deliver TF-IDF + Logistic Regression along with CI-packaged artifacts.
 3.  **Sprint 5:** Streaming Support.
 (Currently listed as Post-MVP).
     *   **Note:** For a chat interface, waiting for the full response (blocking) feels sluggish.
 You will eventually need a "Pass-through stream, buffer window, scan, release" architecture.

 ### Final Verdict
 *   **Status:** ✅ Solid MVP.
 *   **Next Move:** Focus entirely on `app/parser.py`.
 The difference between a "toy" DLP and a usable one is understanding Markdown/Code structure.
-*   **Baseline:** This feedback serves as the verified reference for the next development phase; keep it attached to sprint planning artifacts and demo decks.